Referendum: Referendums related to the European Union

-Referendum design and procedure
+Design and procedure

 Multiple-choice referendums

 A referendum usually offers the electorate a straight choice between accepting or rejecting a proposal.
 However some referendums give voters multiple choices, and some use transferable voting.
+This has also been called a preferendum when the choices given allow the voters to weight their support for a policy.

 In Switzerland, for example, multiple choice referendums are common.
 Two multiple choice referendums were held in Sweden, in 1957 and in 1980, in which voters were offered three options.
 In 1977, a referendum held in Australia to determine a new national anthem was held, in which voters had four choices.
 In 1992, New Zealand held a five-option referendum on their electoral system.
 In 1982, Guam had a referendum that used six options, with an additional blank option for those wishing to (campaign and) vote for their own seventh option.

 A multiple choice referendum poses the question of how the result is to be determined.
 They may be set up so that if no single option receives the support of an absolute majority (more than half) of the votes, resort can be made to the two-round system or instant-runoff voting, which is also called IRV and PV.

 In 2018 the Irish Citizens' Assembly considered the conduct of future referendums in Ireland, with 76 of the members in favour of allowing more than two options, and 52% favouring preferential voting in such cases.
 Other people regard a non-majoritarian methodology like the Modified Borda Count (MBC) as more inclusive and more accurate.

 Swiss referendums offer a separate vote on each of the multiple options as well as an additional decision about which of the multiple options should be preferred.
 In the Swedish case, in both referendums the 'winning' option was chosen by the Single Member Plurality ("first past the post") system.
 In other words, the winning option was deemed to be that supported by a plurality, rather than an absolute majority, of voters.
 In the 1977 Australian referendum, the winner was chosen by the system of preferential instant-runoff voting (IRV).
 Polls in Newfoundland (1949) and Guam (1982), for example, were counted under a form of the two-round system, and an unusual form of TRS was used in the 1992 New Zealand poll.

 Although California has not held multiple-choice referendums in the Swiss or Swedish sense (in which only one of several counter-propositions can be victorious, and the losing proposals are wholly null and void), it does have so many yes-or-no referendums at each election day that conflicts arise.
 The State's constitution provides a method for resolving conflicts when two or more inconsistent propositions are passed on the same day.
 This is a de facto form of approval voting—i.e. the proposition with the most "yes" votes prevails over the others to the extent of any conflict.

-Another voting system that could be used in multiple-choice referendum is the Condorcet method.
+Other voting systems that could be used in multiple-choice referendum are Condorcet method and quadratic voting (including quadratic funding).

-Quorum

-Quorums are typically introduced to prevent referendum results from being skewed by low turnout or decided by a motivated minority of voters.